 The demos can be found on a seperate page here.
-I am in the process of developing some YouTube content for teaching Matlab and Psychtoolbox, and also plan to make a comparable resource for Python and PsychoPy.
-A (much requested) tutorial paper will be submitted later in the year to provide a means by which to cite the demos.
+I am in the process of developing some YouTube content for teaching Matlab and Psychtoolbox.
+We have also started making a comparable resource for Python and PsychoPy.
+A (much requested) tutorial paper will be submitted soon to provide a means by which to cite the demos.

 If you have any suggestions for extensions to the demos or spot any errors, please do contact me.
 Simiarly, I am also happy to hear from people who have found this resource useful.